 (b) This subdivision does not apply to:

-(1) professional liability insurance with limits of liability greater than $100,000, including directors' and officers' and errors and omissions liability insurance;
+(1) professional liability insurance with annual aggregate limits of liability of at least $100,000, including directors' and officers' and errors and omissions liability insurance;

 (2) environmental impairment liability insurance;